fractalide/fractalide/components/README.md

 ### What?

 `Subnets` have an implementation and an interface.
 The implementation consists of composing `components`, other `subnets` and `contracts` together and deciding on the interface.
-The interface consists of exposing a minimal set of well named `ports`.
+The interface consists of exposing a minimal set of well named `ports` that solve the user's problem.

 A simple analogy would be this gentleman's pocket watch.